Pearson-Higher-Ed/design/getting-started-dev/index.md

 ### Team Scenario 4: Adding Compounds SDK or React components to existing React Application
 1. Install npm2+ and identify how npm modules will work with your build process
 2. If on React < 0.14, upgrade to React v15
-3. Because React dependency is externalized, require the component in your source and use webpack configured with appropriate loaders, rather than using distro bundles
-4. Review the [Compounds SDK][compoundsSDK] (not published yet)
+4. Review the [Compounds SDK][compoundsSDK]
-5. Integrate npm installable AppHeader and Contextual Help
+5. Integrate npm installable App Header and Contextual Help if desired
 6. Review the other components in the Pearson Origami npm registry
 - [Other Components][otherComps]
 7. Consume other components as needed using ‘npm install’ and component usage instructions